-25.10 Correspondence
+25.12 Correspondence

-Correspondence between an individual Member and an officer should not normally be copied (by the officer) to any other Member.
+Correspondence between an individual Member and an Officer should not normally be copied (by the Officer) to any other Member.
 Where it is necessary to copy the correspondence to another Member, this should be made clear to the original Member.
-In other words, a system of "silent copies" should not be employed.
+In other words, a system of 'blind carbon copies' (bcc) should not be used.

-Official letters on behalf of the Council should normally be sent out under the name of the appropriate officer, rather than under the name of a Member.
-It may be appropriate in certain circumstances (e.g. representations to a Government Minister) for a letter to appear over the name of a Member, but this should be the exception rather than the norm.
+Official letters on behalf of the Council are normally to be sent out under the name of the appropriate Officer, rather than under the name of a Member.

+Sometimes it is appropriate for a letter to be sent from a Member (eg representations to a Government Minister or another politician), but this should be the exception rather than the norm.
 Letters which, for example, create obligations or give instructions on behalf of the Council should never be sent out under the name of the Member.